Case Study: Mill vs Maven

 C code or run make

-Mill doesn’t try to do more than Maven does, but it
+Mill doesn’t do more than Maven does, but it tries to do it better: faster compiles,

-extensibility via libraries (e.g. org.codehaus.groovy:groovy
+easier extensibility via libraries (e.g. org.codehaus.groovy:groovy

-), better IDE support for working with your build.
+support for working with your build.

 Again, the Mill build used in this comparison is for demonstration purposes, and more work would be necessary to make the Mill build production ready: compatibility with different operating system architectures, Java versions, and so on.
 However, hopefully it demonstrates the potential value: greatly improved performance, easy extensibility, and a much better IDE experience for working with your build.
 Mill provides builtin tools to help you navigate, visualize, and understand your build, turning a normally opaque "build config" into something that’s transparent and easily understandable.